kenjennings/Atari-Breakout76/README04-2GameImplementation.md

 If the Ball is implemented as a drawn, pixel object, then the entire display must be produced with contiguous lines of graphics to allow placing the ball consistently anywhere on the playfield.

-If the Ball is implemented as a Player or Missile it may be positioned wherever needed on the screen without a contiguous graphics mode for the entire display.
+The Ball will be implemented as a Player or Missile, since it can be positioned wherever needed on the screen without a contiguous graphics mode for the entire display.

 **BRICKS**: